RaghavJuyal/Dipolar-Coupling-of-Spins/README.md

 Repository for the group project on spin dynamics caused by the dipolar coupling between spins.
-For the QIST4300 Qubit Dynamics and Quantum Control course in TU Delft and Leiden University.
+For the QIST4300 Qubit Dynamics and Quantum Control course in TU Delft.